ValeraVV123/ValeraVV123/README.md

 Hello!
 I am **ValeraVV123**.
 I am 12 years old youtuber, programmist and gamer.

-- 🔭 I’m currently working on my gdbot
+- 🔭 I’m currently working on my gdbot and my game
 - 🌱 I’m currently learning c++ and c#
 - 👯 I’m looking to collaborate on -
 - 🤔 I’m looking for help with -